Sudhanshu-Ambastha/Poke-3D-Models-Api/README.md

 ## Check Model Animations

-To verify whether a model contains animations or to inspect its structure, you can use the **[GLTF Viewer](https://gltf-viewer.donmccurdy.com/)**.
+To verify whether a model contains animations or to inspect its structure, you can use the **[3D Preview](https://marketplace.visualstudio.com/items?itemName=mohitkumartoshniwal.3d-preview)** extension in Visual Studio Code.
+This extension allows you to preview 3D models directly in the editor, making it easier to inspect and test your models.
-1. Upload your `.glb` or `.gltf` file to the viewer.
+1. Upload your `.glb` or `.gltf` file to Visual Studio Code, or open it using Visual Studio Code.
-2. Check the **Animations** tab to confirm if any animations are included with the model.
+2. If the extension is set as the default, you can easily open the 3D model from the sidebar or by right-clicking the file and selecting **3D Preview**.
-3. Use this tool to test your models before adding them to the project.
+3. If the model contains animations, they will appear in a dropdown menu; otherwise, no animations will be shown.

 ## Test the Viewer

 Additionally, you can test the model viewer with the **Example.html** file included in the project.
-This file allows you to input a Pokémon ID and see if the 3D model is fetched from the api and displayed correctly in the browser.
+This file allows you to input a Pokémon ID and see if the 3D model is fetched from the API and displayed correctly in the browser.

 To use this, simply open the `Example.html` file in your browser, enter a Pokémon ID, and click **Load Pokémon Model**.
 The viewer will fetch the 3D model from the API and display it.
 This serves as a test to ensure that the models are being fetched correctly and can also give you an idea of how to fetch and display Pokémon models in your own projects.